somphene/somphene.github.io/teaching/symmetrystructurecrystal/index.md

 What does the word "crystal" bring to mind?
 Sugar crystals in your chai?
 Precious crystals in jewellery?
 Solar cells and mobile phones maybe?
 Or eggshells and chocolate?
 Crystalline materials are all around us, and especially single crystals are key to several of our 21st-century devices.
 Let's take a look at what crystals are, how they form in nature, how they can be grown in the lab (or the kitchen!) and how they impact the world today.
 Of course, you can try your hand at growing some crystals during the session as well!
 About the speaker: Ruta Kulkarni works on the growth of single crystals of various materials at the department of condensed matter physics and materials science at TIFR.

+### Symmetry in Particle Physics
+* Particles and their interactions are governed by symmetries and breaking of symmetries ie. by symmetries with imperfections.
+The defects in the symmetries lead to some particles being heavy and some light, some interactions being strong and others weak, and to much else besides.

 ### References:
 * MIT 3.60 Symmetry, Structure, Tensor Properties of Materials by Prof. Bernhardt Wuensch [youtube videos](https://youtu.be/vT_6DlaHcWQ), [MIT-OCW page](http://ocw.mit.edu/3-60F05)